xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

 Changelog
 ---------

+- 2022-12: Add steps to use a free IPv4 block finder.
 - 2022-06: Update to the latest registration procedure.
 - 2022-02: Update `rp_filter` content, never use `rp_filter=2`!
 - 2021-06: Improve readability of some config files, differ `contact` from `e-mail`.